decentralized-identity/faq/docs/spec.md

 overpromise, so we consider any good-faith effort at decentralization that relies on the building blocks of [[ref:DIDs]] and/or VCs to be within our scope and remit.
-We are a technology organization, so our boundaries are set by the standardization done to date centered on the W3C specifications, not by ideological definitions.
+We are a technology organization, so our boundaries are set by the standardization done to date centered on the core W3C specifications for [[ref:DIDs]] and [[ref:VCs]], not by ideological definitions.

 ##### Is *decentralized* identity different from *self-sovereign* identity? 🟡🔥